makeline/Then-Coder/docs/DEVELOPER_GUIDE.md

 This extra layer of separation between the repository and service classes also allows for better unit testing, something this library desperately needs.

 ### **Service Classes**
 Service classes are responsible for simply calling the GET/POST methods in the RestClient.kt class.
-As mentioned earlier, each service class is set up in the Data
+As mentioned earlier, each service class is set up in the DataModules.kt class with the baseUrl already.
+So depending on the service class you want to use, it will have the correct instance of RestClient passed into the constructor.

+* [ElrondGatewayService](../data/src/main/java/org/aerovek/chartr/data/network/ElrondGatewayService.kt) has specific methods for calling endpoints on the [elrond gateway](https://docs.multiversx.com/sdk-and-tools/rest-api/gateway-overview) (base url of https://gateway.elrond.com), while ElrondApiService has specific methods for ca